-Turn off music, TVs, or radios to avoid competing for noise
+Turn off music, TVs, or radios to minimize background noise

 Avoid holding your device in your hand; position it so it's close to eye level when sitting, maybe on a stack of books at a table, or on a bookshelf.
 Motion can blur the video picture.

 Sit near your Wi-Fi router, or a window (if using a cellular connection)

 When entering the VA Video Connect visit, make sure the video icon is selected and the device's sound is turned up

 Confidential information is often shared during visits.
 If you're accompanied by a spouse, partner, or family member, be sure the provider knows you're not alone.